asika32764/JFramework-PathLocator/README.md

 #### Find Files and Folders

-Same as PathLocator, but return all paths file & folders.
+Same as PathLocator, but return all paths' file & folders.

 ``` php
 $paths->find('config.json');